Showing posts with label Being silly. Show all posts

 Rainbow!!

-I've just been laughing my ST socks off at one of my oldest video recordings on YouTube.
-Rainbow might not mean much to many around the globe but, here in dear old Blighty, it was one of the most popular children's TV shows for about 25 years.
-I really miss Zippy lol.
-Enjoy what is an amazing demo that pushes the Atari STe to its limits.
-Erm, honest...
+I've just been laughing my ST socks off at my oldest video recording on YouTube.
+Rainbow might not mean much to those around the globe but, here in dear old Blighty, it was one of the most popular children's TV shows for about 25 years.
+I miss Zippy!
+Enjoy this amazing demo that pushes the Atari STe to its limits.

-Subscribe to our YouTube channel for lots of great Atari ST videos!!
+Subscribe to my YouTube channel for more Atari ST videos!!

 Wednesday, March 28, 2018